uniqueNullptr2/wcofun-dl/README.md

 ## errors
 sometimes it will fail to get videolinks by timeing out waiting for the iframe to load.
+otherwise the css selector for the iframe could be a problem. the id is not always the same. changing it to just iframe worked for one example but might break for others?
 just keep retrying a couple times also I noticed sometimes the videolink is just "" no idea whats up with that

 ## install
-copying the file to somewhere thats in your PATH and making it executable should do the trick to use it easily also install the requirements (requirements.txt and curl)
+copying the file to somewhere thats in your PATH and making it executable should do the trick to use it easily
+also install the requirements (requirements.txt and curl)